BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 Base Name
 ---------------

+| When batch exporting, each objects base name will be its corresponding mesh name.
+Reference :ref:`ModeRef`.

 .. note:: Depending on exporting mode you might not be able to select functionality.
 Batch Export locks the base naming to each objects corresponding Blender name.

+| These three options only apply to the singular export mode.

 | 1. **Active Collection**
 | The active collection's name will be used as the export name.